LyzandeR/hospitality/content/termsandconditions.en.md

 +++
-title = "terms and conditions" id = "termsandconditions" description = "This is meta description for portfolio page"
+title = "Τerms and Conditions" id = "termsandconditions" description = "This is meta description for portfolio page"
 +++